Yehiel Bar: Biography

 In August 2008, he was elected as Chairman (Secretary) of the Labour Party in Jerusalem.

 On 11 November 2008 he was elected to the Jerusalem City Council on Nir Barkat's Jerusalem Will Succeed list, and, up until his election to the Knesset, served as a Council member and executive board member, and held the portfolios of Tourism and Foreign Relations for the municipality.

 In 2010, Bar was elected Secretary General of the Labour Party, the youngest person ever to serve in that capacity, and the first to be elected to the post before serving as a Member of Knesset.
 Following Ehud Barak's retirement as Labor Party chairman in order to establish his Independence Party, the party unanimously re-elected Bar as Secretary General at a conference held on 27 March 2011.
 After Barak's departure, Bar played a crucial role in leading the rehabilitation of the Labor Party during the transitional period together with temporary chairman Micha Harish, up until the election of Shelly Yachimovich to the party leadership.

 In the party primaries prior to the 2013 Knesset elections, Bar won seventh place on the Labor Party's list (in his capacity as Secretary General of the party).
 As a result of Defense Minister Amir Peretz's resignation (to join Tzipi Livni's Hatnua party), Bar moved up to sixth place on the list.
 He was elected in January 2013 to serve in Israel's Nineteenth Knesset.

-On January 16, 2019, before the elections to the 21st Knesset, he announced his retirement from political lifeAnd in these elections he was placed in the symbolic 105th place on the work list for the Knesset.
-Ahead of the elections to the 22nd Knesset that took place in September of that year, Shorain Bar by the new Labor chairman Amir Peretz ranked 11th on the Labor-Gesher list and was not elected to the Knesset.
-Ahead of the elections to the twenty-third Knesset in March 2020, he was placed 20th on the Labor-Gesher list - Meretz and not elected.